• Email

 Ingredients

-• ¾ cup oat flour (To make oat flour, I pulse gluten-free oats in the food processor until it becomes a fine flour)
+• ¾ cup gluten-free oat flour, To make oat flour, I pulse gluten-free oats in the food processor until it becomes a fine flour

 • 1 cup sweet rice flour